We are "COOLEST SONG IN THE WORLD" on Little Steven's Underground Garage this week!

 See this press release for all the details: http://www.prweb.com/releases/2014/03/prweb11629526.htm

-THE CONNECTION will be headlining two shows in New York City in April, one on the 25th in Brooklyn and one on the 27th in Manhattan.
-Hit the link below for details.
+THE CONNECTION headlined two great shows in New York City on April 25th in Brooklyn and two days later in Manhattan.

-Both gigs will feature three other bands--Palmyra Delran, The Jellybricks, and John & Brittany--each of which has had one or more "Coolest Songs."
-The shows are co-sponsored by Cavestomp! and Little Steven's Underground Garage and will be hosted by Underground Garage DJ Handsome Dick Manitoba.
+Both gigs featured three other bands--Palmyra Delran, The Jellybricks, and John & Brittany--each of which has had one or more "Coolest Songs."
+The shows were co-sponsored by Cavestomp! and Little Steven's Underground Garage and were hosted by Underground Garage DJ Handsome Dick Manitoba, who turned out to be one of the coolest guys in the world.
+Thank you to Handsome Dick, and all the terrific musicians from the other bands we got to meet and hang out with.
+And a huge thank you to Dennis Mortensen.

 "Let It Rock! by the Connection is a terrific record."